RockTomate/docs/docs/info/updates.md

 ### Changes & Improvements

 > RockTomate no longer ships Odin Serializer DLL.
 Instead, it includes its source code in its own assembly definition.
-> If you're using Odin Serializer or any Odin products you should be unaffected.
-> Your existing Jobs won't be affected, but, as always, you should backup your work before an upgrade.

-> Because of changes with Odin Serializer, the current version of RockTomate must be removed before importing a new one.
+> Because of changes with Odin Serializer, the **current version of RockTomate must be removed before importing a new one**.

+> There should be no conflict with other Odin-based products in your project.
+Your existing Jobs won't be affected, but you should **always backup your project before an upgrade**.

 #### General